What are the surgical options after being diagnosed with a herniated disc?

 If you have been diagnosed with a herniated disc and have not found lasting pain relief from conservative methods of treatments, such as pain medication, chiropractic care and physical therapy, you may be recommended to undergo surgical treatment to alleviate your pain.
-For many patients, the idea of neck or back surgery can be scary and overwhelming.
+For many patients, the idea of neck or back surgery can be overwhelming.

 Surgery is usually considered a last resort option, and the knowledge that you are now faced with this last option to find relief from your debilitating pain may be hard to handle.
 Though you may feel like you are being cornered into this decision, we want you to know that you still have many options about how you want to move forward with the treatment for your herniated disc.

 Traditional open back surgery to treat a herniated disc

 In the event that the entire herniated disc is removed, the surgeon will perform a spine fusion to stabilize the spine.
 This will be accomplished by placing an implant into the now-empty disc space to support and stabilize the spine.
 Your surgeon will have already discussed with you the type of surgery you will receive prior to your scheduled operation.

 Minimally invasive surgery to treat a herniated disc

 At Laser Spine Institute, we recognize the highly invasive nature of traditional open back surgery and the inconvenience of an extended recovery period.
 You have already lost too much of your life to chronic back pain; you shouldn’t have to suffer a long recovery period before you can get back to the activities you love.
 Our minimally invasive surgery is a safer and effective alternative to traditional open back surgery by carrying reduced risks of complication and infection.^

-Laser Spine Institute has a patient satisfaction score of 96 and patient recommendation score of 97 out of 100, setting us apart as the leader in minimally invasive spine surgery.^ Unlike traditional open back surgery that makes a long incision in the back, our minimally invasive surgery is performed on an outpatient basis and only requires a small incision of about 1 inch to access the spine.
+Laser Spine Institute has a patient satisfaction score of 96 and patient recommendation score of 97 out of 100, setting us apart as the leader in minimally invasive spine surgery.^ Unlike traditional open back surgery that makes a long incision in the back, our minimally invasive surgery is performed on an outpatient basis and only requires a less than 1-inch incision to access the spine.
 The muscles surrounding the spine are not affected during our procedure, which means that our patients experience a shorter recovery time^ than patients who undergo traditional open back surgery.